MileHacker Logo

 Street Food & Beverages

-• Satay: Skewered and cooked on a grill meat (chicken, beef) accompanied by a flavorful peanut dipping sauce.
+• Satay: Skewered and cooked on a grill meat (chicken, beef) coupled with a flavorful peanut dipping sauce.

 • Roti Canai: A flaky, pan-fried flatbread, often with various curries like dhal, chicken, or fish curry.

-• Pasembur: An Indian Muslim salad featuring shredded cucumber, potatoes, bean sprouts, fried fritters, and a delightful and spicy peanut sauce.
+• Pasembur: An Indian Muslim salad featuring shredded cucumber, potatoes, bean sprouts, fried fritters, and a pleasant and spicy peanut sauce.

-• Char Kuey Teow: Stir-fried flat rice noodles with prawns, cockles, bean sprouts, and eggs, flavored with soy sauce and chili.
+• Char Kuey Teow: Stir-fried flat rice noodles with prawns, cockles, bean sprouts, and eggs, flavored with brown sauce made from fermented soybeans and chili.

 Drinks & Desserts